edgelesssys/contrast/docs/docs/features-limitations.md

 ## Tooling integration

 - **CLI availability**: The CLI tool is currently only available for Linux.
 This limitation arises because certain upstream dependencies haven't yet been ported to other platforms.

+## Automatic Recovery and High Availability

+The Contrast Coordinator is a singleton and can't be scaled to more than one instance.
+When this instance's pod is restarted, for example for node maintenance, it needs to be recovered manually.
+In a future release, we plan to support distributed Coordinator instances that can recover automatically.